hedgeyedev/paypal-ipn-forwarder/README.md

-# A Proxy to Forward your PayPal Sandbox's IPN's to your laptop
+# A Proxy to Forward your PayPal Sandbox's IPN's to your Development Machine

 You can already set up PayPal sandboxes to interact with for your credit-card and other monetary handlings.
 Indeed, your development machine can "talk" directly w/ the sandbox.
 However, if your production system receives IPN notifications from PayPal, you have probably already encountered the following problem:

-Can the PayPal sandbox "talk" directly to your laptop?
-Not unless your laptop has a static IP address (which many find problematic -- security concerns, etc) or a public domain.
+Can the PayPal sandbox "talk" directly to your development computer?
+Not unless your development computer has a static IP address
+(which many find problematic -- security concerns, etc) or a public domain.

 Hence, if not, then you know you are unable to do "end-to-end" testing because you cannot test the PayPal IPN notification.

-So, you're stuck, unless you can find a way to forward PayPal sandbox IPN addresses to your laptop.
+So, you're stuck, unless you can find a way to forward PayPal sandbox IPN addresses to your development computer.
 That is the purpose of this project.

 ## Features